Heart Monitors as a Tool for Training

 The Miller formula is:

 Heart monitors can be used with highly developed athletes.
 If the V02 max pace has been determined, the heart rate monitor can be used to build a heart rate training pace chart.
 For example, a 10-minute 2 miler has a V02 max pace equal to roughly 5 minutes per mile.
 A 90% V02 max run of 2 miles in ten minutes would be equivalent to around 5:33/mile pace.
 By having the athlete run at 5:33/mile pace we can establish a heart rate that corresponds to this effort.
 In the example below the athlete achieved a heart rate of 175 bpm while running at 90% V02 max pace.

 A run at 65% of VO2 max for the athlete below elicits a heart rate of around 147 bpm

 When VO2 max pace, and the corresponding heart rates, have been established the coach and athlete can develop a chart with a variety of percentages to meet their training needs.
 Heart monitors provide a method to measure effort, or intensity, more accurately than just asking the athlete how they feel.
 An athlete planning to do a recovery run away from the track at 65% VO2 maximum pace usually has to guess at the pace or go by how he feels.
 With many highly motivated athletes, this recovery run turns into another tough training session and the objective for the workout is lost.
 A heart monitor is a great tool for the over-ambitious athlete.

 Heart Rate Monitors are a tool.
 Like all tools, they can be misused, or the information they provide can be misinterpreted.
 The coach and athlete need to remember that heart rate is only one measure of what is going on.
-Heart rates can be affected by a number of extraneous variables like heat, humidity and dehydration.
+Heart rates can be affected by several extraneous variables like heat, humidity and dehydration.
 The key is to use the heart rate monitor in conjunction with other training markers consistently measuring, comparing, and evaluating heart rate during training and performance.

 This article first appeared in: